 If you’re on Ubuntu 18.04 LTS run:

 sudo sh -c "echo 'deb http://download.opensuse.org/repositories/home:/IBBoard:/cawbird/xUbuntu_18.04/ /' > /etc/apt/sources.list.d/home:IBBoard:cawbird.list"

 sudo apt-key add - < Release.key

-If you just want to download a standalone Cawbird installer you can do that too:
+Or, if you just want to download a standalone Cawbird installer, grab it directly:

-Cawbird is also packaged for Linux distributions other than Ubuntu, including CentOS, OpenSUSE and Fedora.
+Older versions of Cawbird may be packaged for Linux distributions other than Ubuntu, including CentOS, OpenSUSE and Fedora.
 More details on those packages can be found on the project website.